 Step 1- Registration:

 When applying for the AMID programme, applicants should first register with AMID as a candidate.
-The link to the registration form can be retrieved from this website from Saturday September 1, 2017 up to and including Sunday September 30, 2018.
+The link to the registration form can be retrieved from this website from the beginning of the registration.
 This link will redirect you to RCSW, the Radboud Centre for Social Sciences, where you can fill out the form to register as a candidate and authorise the Radboud University for a single SEPA mandate.

 Note that the registration for AMID is only considered valid when the registration fee of 75 euro (37,50 with early bird discount) is paid.
-This should be done before October 1, 2018.
 The registration is valid for two selection attempts.
-If you have paid the registration fee in 2017, this is still valid for the current year.
+E.g., if you have paid the registration fee in 2018, this is still valid for 2019.
 Please tick the box on the registration form if this applies to your situation.

 Step 2- Application: